Belfagor2005/WorldCam/README.md

 ---

-## 🚀 What's new in version 5.0
+🚀 **What's new in version 5.0**

-- ⚡️ **Fast and interactive UI management**
+⚡️ **Fast and interactive UI management**
 Asynchronous webcam loading and smooth navigation between categories.

-- 🇺🇳 **Dynamic flag icons for language/country**
+🇺🇳 **Dynamic flag icons for language/country**
 Automatic mapping based on system language or country name.

-- ✅ **New integrated player**
+✅ **New integrated player**
-  Direct support for HLS streams (.m3u8) and YouTube stream and 2 fallback where available.
+Direct support for HLS streams (.m3u8), YouTube streaming, and two fallback options where available.

-- 🔎 **Fully revamped SkylineWebcams scraper**
+🔎 **Fully revamped SkylineWebcams scraper**
-  Faster and compatible with recent website updates.
+Faster and fully compatible with recent site updates.

-- 🛠️ **Advanced console + file logger**
+🛠️ **Advanced console + file logger**
-  Supports `INFO`, `DEBUG`, `ERROR`, `CRITICAL` levels,
-  with color-coded terminal output and persistent logs in `/tmp/worldcam/worldcam.log`.
+Supports INFO, DEBUG, ERROR, CRITICAL levels, with color-coded terminal output and persistent logs in `/tmp/worldcam/worldcam.log`.

-- 🧹 **Safe screen cleanup and management**
+🧹 **Safe screen cleanup and management**
-  Summary removal and automatic cleanup to prevent memory leaks or crashes.
+Automatic memory cleanup to prevent leaks or crashes.

-- 🔁 **Integrated aspect ratio handling**
+🔁 **Integrated aspect ratio handling**
 Stores and restores the correct aspect ratio for each video stream.

+📁 **Favorites list now available**
+You can now manage your favorite webcams from the main menu.
+While watching a webcam, just press the **Blue button** to add or remove it from your **Favorites**.

-- 🧩 **Guaranteed compatibility from Python 2.7 to 3.9+**
+🧩 **Guaranteed compatibility from Python 2.7 to 3.9+**
 Safe use of cross-version libraries and methods, with automatic fallbacks.

 ---